trendoman/Midware/tutorials/Extended-Users/README.md

 If your site does not require any of the two above-mentioned features, you can skip implementing this template.

 > NOTE: The access level of all accounts created from the front-end will always be 'Authenticated User' (i.e. having 'k_user_access_level' of *2*).
-Which means that these accounts will not have the privelege to access the admin-panel.
+Which means that these accounts will not have the privilege to access the admin-panel.
 This restriction is by design.

 ### 2. users/register.php